SAP-samples/teched2025-DT264/README.md

-# DT264 - How to start transitioning to SAP Cloud ERP Private
+# DT264 - How to start transitioning to SAP Cloud ERP Private (ASUG)

 ## Overview
 <p align="justify">This hands-on session shows how to transition from <b>SAP ERP 6.0</b> to <b>SAP Cloud ERP Private</b> using <b>SAP Business Transformation Center</b> (BTC).
 It provides a practical introduction to the tools and concepts that support a data-driven transformation journey.</p>